bayesianconspirator/bayesianconspirator.github.io/blog/comment_policy.md

  * Responding to a post’s tone instead of its actual content.
  * Knee-jerk contradiction

 Comments that I find to be hateful, inflammatory, annoying or harassing will probably be removed.
 I do not submit myself to [Crocker's rules](https://wiki.lesswrong.com/wiki/Crocker%27s_rules) here.
-Please email me at bayesianconspirator at mailfence dot com for any comment or [anonymous feedback form](https://www.admonymous.co/bayesiankitten), where you may optimize your message for information, and not worry about whether your message will be offensive.
+Please email me at bayesiankitten+blog at mailfence dot com for any comment or [anonymous feedback form](https://www.admonymous.co/bayesiankitten), where you may optimize your message for information, and not worry about whether your message will be offensive.